-A mysterious website called BitClout, that was selling Crypto coins for celebrities was shut down on Friday, 12 March 2021, and was back on Wednesday afternoon.
+A mysterious website called BitClout, that was selling Crypto coins for celebrities was shut down on Friday, 12 March 2021, and was back on the following Wednesday afternoon.
 BitClout, a decentralized social network and workplace has been accused of selling celebrity backed-NFTs without authorization.
 The “iFan-esque”, which claimed to be backed by top venture capitalists, had suddenly been shut down.
 Some information about BitClout still claims it to be a fully-open sourced project, with no company behind it.

 NFT on BitClout

-On BitClout, the NFTs, called the Creator Coins, represented the identity of celebrities.
 The value of each celebrity’s respective Creator Coin was evaluated based on their popularity.
 Therefore, people could be able to make gains from the sales by speculating on the coin of each and every influencer.

 Non-Fungible Token or simply NFT, has been making a lot of buzz in the crypto world these days.
 Lately, Beeple’s digital art sold one of their art collections, ‘Everyday: The First 5000 Days’ through NFT, and it was bought by Metakovan for a hefty price of $69 million.
 On the same day, CryptoPunk alien bought for $15k in 2018 and sold for $8 million recently.
 Amidst this uprising fame, BitClout announced the sale of celebrity backed NFTs without obtaining any consent from them.
 According to Billboard’s report, the company had created NFTs using identities of over 15,000 Twitter influencers and celebrities.